pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 * `markdownShellRunner.enabledLanguages`: Array of languages that can be executed from markdown code blocks (default: `["shell", "bash", "sh", "zsh"]`)
 * `markdownShellRunner.enableCodeLens`: Enable or disable the run button above shell code blocks (default: `true`)
+* `markdownShellRunner.useTerminal`: Run shell commands in a terminal instead of the output channel (default: `true`)

 ## Requirements